MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 The Ad Selection API uses a trusted execution environment (TEE) to provide a level of assurance for data integrity, data confidentiality, and code integrity; see [Confidential Computing: Hardware-Based Trusted Execution for Applications and Data](https://confidentialcomputing.io/wp-content/uploads/sites/85/2021/03/confidentialcomputing_outreach_whitepaper-8-5x11-1.pdf).
 Services provided by the Ad Selection API must run in a TEE to secure the data used by these services.

 Ad Selection Services running in a TEE should be deployed on a cloud platform that supports the necessary security features.
-Initially, services can be deployed in Azure using [Confidential ACI containers](/azure/container-instances/container-instances-confidential-overview).
+Initially, services can be deployed in Azure by using confidential ACI containers; see [Confidential containers on Azure Container Instances](/azure/container-instances/container-instances-confidential-overview).

 The Ad Selection API provides different services that need to be deployed by sellers or buyers.